 We also decided it was time to change the name from Transient Languages and Cultures to Endangered Languages and Cultures, as the former name was linked to the fact that both PARADISEC and the Sydney University linguistics department reside in the Transient Building, and the move to servers housed in Melbourne meant that this link was no longer as salient.

 During the move, we encountered several problems to do with Movable Type software that may result in broken links, missing images and other issues.
 We tried to minimise as much of this as possible, but with over 500 posts, we are bound to have missed plenty.
-If you encounter anything like this anywhere on this blog, please don’t hesitate to email Aidan Wilson, who will endeavour to fix the issue as soon as his busy schedule will allow.

 This blog covers many different projects and groups all with the common theme of endangered languages and culture.
 This includes a heavy emphasis on linguistic documentation, fieldwork, technology, language maintenance and education, and issues that pertain to endangered languages and cultures around the world.
 We welcome you to explore the categories in the sidebar, and we welcome your input on any matters, although you should read our comments policy before doing so.